What we repeat, we remember. We all tell stores. Our lives speak.

 Those prayers and that difficult time built in me a strength I would need for the future.
 It gave me the opportunity to learn how to love when I was not being loved in return and how to surrender faulty relationships into God’s hands.

-It loosened the grip of obsession I had with trying to turn this person into a fan and not my foe.
-It began to break off the people pleasing gene and open my eyes to pleasing God and not others.
+It loosened the grip of obsession I had with trying to turn this person into a fan instead of my foe.
+It began to break off the people pleasing gene and open my eyes to pleasing God over others.

 Some people will not let us in; they won’t necessarily even like us or support us, and that is their choice.
 At some point, we have to make peace with it, let it go, and move on.
 We can’t change people, nor are we meant to carry the weight of them.